 19. Wyoming

 Moose live in various river bottom areas and mountain ranges of Wyoming, with the greatest numbers in the Bridger-Teton National Forest region to the south of Jackson.
-According to Wyoming Game and Fish Department (WGFD) officials, the moose population in Wyoming is just under 3,500 animals.
+According to Wyoming Game and Fish Department (WGFD) officials, the moose population in Wyoming is approximately 3,000.
 The population has been decreasing since the high of 10,000 animals in the mid-1990s.
-Predictions of why the population has trended downwards include the increase in wolves and the expansion of grizzly bear ranges.
+Moose populations are thought to be decreasing due to drought and other climatic conditions, tick-borne illnesses, and potentially increasing populations of predators.

 A quick look at moose